stevengj/nlopt/doc/docs/NLopt_C-plus-plus_Reference.md

 On input, `x` is a vector of length `n` (the dimension of the problem from the `nlopt::opt` constructor) giving an initial guess for the optimization parameters.
 On successful return, `x` contains the optimized values of the optimization parameters, and `opt_f` contains the corresponding value of the objective function.

 The return value (see below) is positive on success, indicating the reason for termination.
-On failure (negative return codes), it throws an exception (see [Exceptions](#exceptions), below).
+On failure (negative return codes), by default, it throws an exception (see [Exceptions](#exceptions), below).

 You can also call the following methods to retrieve the `opt_f` value from the last `optimize` call, and the return value (including negative/failure return values) from the last `optimize` call: